Clock Icon - Farm Webflow Template

 Nitrogen – apply your main doses here to drive growth – sufficient N will support stem extension.

-Potassium and phosphorus – to promote leaf growth.
+Potassium and Phosphorus – to promote leaf growth.

-Sulfur and magnesium – to maintain vigorous leaf growth and build plant supplies.
+Sulfur and Magnesium – to maintain vigorous leaf growth and build plant supplies.

-Zinc and boron – to maintain good new growth.
+Zinc and Boron – to maintain good new growth.

 V6 & VT (Stem Extension to Tasseling)